prajasek/stock-portfolio-viewer/README.md

 # stock-portfolio-viewer
-Consolidate all stock portfolios in one place.
+Consolidate all Investment portfolios in one place.
 To do
-- Add stocks, ETFs etc using search.
+- Add investments to the dashboard using search.
 - Input # of shares, cost-basis to calculate total value.
-- Calculate net worth
+- Calculate net worth.
+- Segregate views based on investment sources.
 - Graph
     - individual stocks
     - total value